WaliHassanKhan/scheduler/README.txt

 1. If no parameters are passed to the back-end the HTML document is sent to the client.

-2. If any of the AJAX parameters are provided, then this request is considered to be an AJAX call and the server renders the results as a JSON document.
+2. If any of the AJAX parameters containing search description, then this request is considered to be an AJAX call and the server sends the results as a JSON document.
 The JQuery script updates the page accordingly.

 3. If this is a form submission, the server will add a NEW